Speech & Reading Time Calculator

 Q

-How long does it take to read 1,000 words?
+How long does it take to speak 1,000 words?

-For an average speaker (at 150 WPM), it takes about 6 minutes and 40 seconds.
+At an average pace of 150 WPM, it takes approximately 6 minutes and 40 seconds to speak 1,000 words.

 Q